Echocardiography: Strain rate imaging (deformation echocardiography)

-Strain rate imaging is an ultrasound method for imaging regional differences in contraction (dyssynergy) in for instance ischemic heart disease or dyssynchrony due to Bundle branch block.
+Strain rate imaging utilizing echocardiography is a method that can be used to detect abnormalities in the heart.
 Strain rate imaging measures either regional systolic deformation (strain) or the rate of regional deformation (strain rate).
 The methods used are either tissue Doppler or Speckle tracking echocardiography.
+According to Smiseth et al. (2024) one clinical application of strain rate imaging is using longitudinal strain instead of using ejection fraction for diagnosing mild systolic dysfunction.

 Three-dimensional echocardiography

 Three-dimensional echocardiography (also known as four-dimensional echocardiography when the picture is moving) is possible using a matrix array ultrasound probe and an appropriate processing system.
 It enables detailed anatomical assessment of cardiac pathology, particularly valvular defects, and cardiomyopathies.
 The ability to slice the virtual heart in infinite planes in an anatomically appropriate manner and to reconstruct three-dimensional images of anatomic structures make it unique for the understanding of the congenitally malformed heart.
 Real-time three-dimensional echocardiography can be used to guide the location of bioptomes during right ventricular endomyocardial biopsies, placement of catheter-delivered valvular devices, and in many other intraoperative assessments.

 Three-dimensional echocardiography technology may feature anatomical intelligence, or the use of organ-modeling technology, to automatically identify anatomy based on generic models.
 All generic models refer to a dataset of anatomical information that uniquely adapts to variability in patient anatomy to perform specific tasks.
 Built on feature recognition and segmentation algorithms, this technology can provide patient-specific three-dimensional modeling of the heart and other aspects of the anatomy, including the brain, lungs, liver, kidneys, rib cage, and vertebral column.